-Biographical details of the Directors can be found here: https://beowulfmining.com/about-us/board-management/
+Biographical details of the Directors can be found here: https://beowulfmining.com/about-us/boardmanagement/

 Liam O'Donoghue of ONE Advisory Limited has been contracted by the Company to act as Beowulf's Company Secretary.
 He has been given the responsibility for ensuring that Board procedures are followed and that the Company complies with all applicable rules, regulations and obligations governing its operation, as well as helping the Chairman maintain excellent standards of corporate governance.
-ONE Advisory Limited provides Board support through assistance with Board and shareholder meetings and MAR compliance.[If required, the Directors are entitled to take independent legal advice and if the Board is informed in advance, the cost of the advice will be reimbursed by the Company.
+ONE Advisory Limited provides Board support through assistance with Board and shareholder meetings and MAR compliance.
+If required, the Directors are entitled to take independent legal advice and if the Board is informed in advance, the cost of the advice will be reimbursed by the Company.
 In addition to their general Board responsibilities, Non-Executive Directors are encouraged to be involved in specific projects, workshops or meetings, in line with their individual areas of expertise and ability to contribute.
+The Board shall review annually the appropriateness and opportunity for continuing professional development, whether formal or informal.